AxiomOfChoices/Typst/Research/Winter 2024/Masters Thesis/Masters Thesis.typ

 #pagebreak(weak: true)
 = Review of Literature
 The field of Geometric Analysis is one vast with techniques and ideas to solve the hardest of problems relating geometric spaces and Partial Differential Equations (PDEs).
-One of the most influencial techniques of the last couple of decades has been that of the geometric flow
+One of the most influencial techniques of the last couple of decades has been that of the geometric flow,

+#pagebreak(weak: true)
+#bibliography("Thesis.bib")